ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](gradient_rainbow.jpg)](gradient_rainbow.jpg)

 This first converts a highly saturated color ('`red`') into HSL colorspace.
-That correctly sets the images saturation and brightness channels to the appropriate values.
+That correctly sets the image's saturation and brightness channels to the appropriate values.
-After this a gradient is generated and copied into the 'red' (or 'hue') channel of out HSL colorspace image.
+After this a gradient is generated and copied into the 'red' (or 'hue') channel of our HSL colorspace image.
 And hey presto when we convert the HSL image back to RGB, we get a full rainbox of bright fully-saturated colors.

-Another method is to generate a gradient of just the right values for one of these colorspaces, then change the colorspace (using "`-set`") without changing those color values. now when we convert back to RGB we get the same rainbow of values.
+Another method is to generate a gradient of just the right values for one of these colorspaces, then change the colorspace (using "`-set`") without changing those color values.
+Now when we convert back to RGB we get the same rainbow of values.

 ~~~
 convert -size 30x600 gradient:'#FFF-#0FF' -rotate 90 \